-29Please note that it is possible that the representative household visits the asset market and convert nonmonetary assets into fiat currency first and then use that fiat currency to buy private cryptocurrency.
+33Please note that it is possible that the representative household visits the asset market and converts nonmonetary assets into fiat currency first and then uses that fiat currency to buy private cryptocurrency.
 Or converting nonmonetary assets directly into both currencies can happen at the same time.
-Both of the cases do not have an impact on our analysis.
+Both cases do not have an impact on our analysis.

-30Please note the value selection of φ and τ{cc} is random.
-To keep the results comparable to the benchmark case, the values of φ and τ{cc} are selected from the table (5).
+34Please note that value selection of φ and τ{cc} is random.
+To keep the results comparable to the benchmark case, the values of φ and τ{cc} are selected from Table (5).